 Some states will also have job training and placement programs, including subsidies for childcare for anyone who is in the process of looking for a job.

 If you were the sole source of household income, you could also apply for rent, utility subsidies, and food assistance.
 Check out LIHEAP (Low-Income Home Energy Assistance Program), TANF (Temporary Assistance for Needy Families), and SNAP (Supplemental Nutrition Assistance Program).

-Health insurance is expensive, but getting sick without coverage will cost a lot more.
-Check out the Health Insurance Marketplace for more affordable plans, and check if you qualify for Medicaid or the CHIP (Children's Health Insurance Program).
+Health insurance is expensive, but getting sick without coverage will cost much more.
+Check out the Health Insurance Marketplace for more affordable plans and if you qualify for Medicaid or the CHIP (Children's Health Insurance Program).